Turbo (South Korean band)

 Turbo (터보) was a South Korean dance-oriented group, mostly popular during the late 1990s to early 2000s.
 The group was originally a duo consisting of Kim Jong-kook and Kim Jung-nam.
 In early 1997, Kim Jung-nam left the group and Kim Jong-kook later continued promotion with new member Mikey.
-They became one of the biggest stars in the Korean entertainment industry during their active time between 1995 and 2001 and sold millions of albums and records across Asia.
+They were a prominent act in the Korean entertainment industry during their active years from 1995 to 2001, achieving strong album and record sales across Asia.
 In 2015, they made a comeback as a trio after 15 years with "Again".

 Career

 1995–1996: Formation and early years

 Prior to Turbo's formation, Kim Jung-nam was a DJ while Kim Jong-kook was the vocalist for a high school band.
 With Jung-nam taking up rap and choreography and Jong-kook in charge of vocals, the group released their first album, 280 km/h Speed, in August 1995.
 The album sold over 300,000 copies by December of that year.

 Just a year after their debut, Turbo returned with their second album, New Sensation.
 The album sold 800,000 copies within the first two months.
 After "Twist King" Turbo performed "Love Is...(3+3=0)" and "어느 재즈 바...
 (At the Jazz Bar...)".
 However, during the album's promotions, their company's CEO was revealed to have assaulted its singers and stolen hundreds of millions of won in profits, and Turbo went into seclusion.
 Kim Jung-nam, unable to reconcile his differences with the management, left the group, leaving Kim Jong Kook looking for a new partner.